Rooftop F.C.

 Rooftop Football Club, referred to simply as Rooftop, are a Northern Irish football club based in North Belfast, Northern Ireland.
 Rooftop F.C. were founded in 1973, and they play in the Northern Amateur Football League.
 Rooftop II's play in the NAFL Reserves League.
 Rooftop are a part of the County Antrim & District FA.
 The club play in the Irish Cup.

 Rooftop F.C. play their home games at Grove Playing Fields.
 Their home colours are blue and black.
-The crest features it's colours and the Red Hand of Ulster.
+The crest features its colours and the Red Hand of Ulster.

 History

 Rooftop Football Club was founded in 1973, and started out playing in the Belfast & District Football League.
 They were admitted into the Northern Amateur Football League in 2001.